resque/resque-scheduler/README.markdown

     gem install resque-scheduler

-You'll need to add this to your rakefile:
+The unless you specify the `queue` for each scheduled job, the scheduler needs to know about your job classes (so it can put them into the appropriate queue).
+To do so, extend the "resque:scheduler_setup" to load your app's code.
+In rails, it would look something like this:

     require 'resque_scheduler/tasks'
-    task "resque:setup" => :environment
+    task "resque:scheduler_setup" => :environment # load the env so we know about the job classes

+By default, "resque:scheduler_setup" invokes "resque:setup".

 The scheduler process is just a rake task which is responsible for both queueing items from the schedule and polling the delayed queue for items ready to be